fr33thytweaks/Disable-Anti-Aliasing/README.md

 Replace DLSS files with a developer's version and toggle debug keyboard shortcuts.

 ## Requirements
-DLSS supported game.<br>
+- DLSS supported game.<br>
-DLSS supported graphics card.
+- DLSS supported graphics card.

 ## What Is DLSS & DLAA
 [NVIDIA](<https://developer.nvidia.com/rtx/streamline#:~:text=NVIDIA%20DLAA%20is%20an%20AI,higher%20levels%20of%20image%20quality.>)<br>
 [Wikipedia](<https://en.wikipedia.org/wiki/Deep_learning_super_sampling>)

 ## Standard Method
-Best suited for DLAA on in-game.<br>
+- Best suited for DLAA on in-game
-Can be used with DLSS (results in non-native resolution).
+- Can be used with DLSS (results in non-native resolution)

 1. Run "DLSS Indicator.reg"
 2. Copy and replace "nvngx_dlss.dll" in game folder